Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

-Observe that the constructions in the previous section do not apply for the case of $\Ex=\{0\}$.
-This case precisely corresponds to \countECover which we handle separately in this section.
-Due to its special structure we show a different reduction which still leads to the expected hardness result for the problem. \begin{theorem} For every constant $\epsilon>0$, \countECover cannot be solved in time $\Ostar{(2-\epsilon)^\pw}$ on graphs given with a path decomposition of width $\pw$, unless \#SETH fails. \end{theorem} The main step to prove this lower bound is to show a lower bound for \countMIS. \begin{definition}[Counting Maximum Independent Sets (\countMIS)] Given a graph $G=(V,E)$.
+Observe that the construction in the previous section does not apply for the case $\Ex=\{0\}$, which precisely corresponds to \countECover.
+Due to its special structure, we show a different reduction in this section which still leads to the expected hardness result. \begin{theorem} For every constant $\epsilon>0$, no algorithm can solve \countECover in time $\Ostar{(2-\epsilon)^\pw}$ even if a path decomposition of width $\pw$ is given, unless \#SETH fails. \end{theorem} The main step towards proving this lower bound is to show a lower bound for \countMIS. \begin{definition}[Counting Maximum Independent Sets (\countMIS)] Given a graph $G=(V,E)$.
 Let $\mathcal I=\{I\subseteq V \mid\forall\{u,v\}\in E: u\in I \lor v\in I\}$ and $M = \max_{I\in\mathcal I} \abs{I}$.

 Compute $\abs{\{ I \in\mathcal I \mid M = \abs{I}\}}$. \end{definition} We split the lower bound for \countECover into the following steps.

 \begin{enumerate} \item \cref{lem:hardnessSatCountingSat} reduces the counting version of SAT to a variant of SAT where we want to count the satisfying assignments given the promise that the formula is satisfiable.